apache/streampipes/streampipes-extensions/streampipes-processors-geo-jvm/src/main/resources/org.apache.streampipes.processors.geo.jvm.jts.processor.reprojection/documentation.md

 ## Output

-Update of event with new EPSG udn WKT-Literal in the dependingtarget epsg.
+Update of event with new EPSG udn WKT-Literal in the dependent target epsg.

 ### Example